hindu-comm/mail_stream_advaita-l/2014/07/Reference_to_Rudra_a/50__Sujal_Upadhyay_via_A.md

 on their neck a necklace prepared from Rudraksha beads shall not give up wearing them, even after becoming My followers.

-​47.
-All shall realize that Narayan and the Mahesh are one, for as Brahman they have been described as one in the Vedas.
+47. All shall realize that Narayan and the Mahesh are one, for as Brahman they have been described as one in the Vedas.

 OR

-*47. All shall know that Narayana and Mahesha are one, as they have been both described as brahman by the vedas.​*
+*47. All shall know that Narayana and Mahesha are one, as they have been both described as brahman by the vedas.*

 59. Shastras proclaim these Bhaktas as Nirguna (i.e. completely free from mundane qualities like Satva, Rajas, and Tamas) since Lord Shri Krishna